© 2018 Strange Loop

 Jonathan Leek is a Data and Analytics consultant for Daugherty Business Solutions and cofounder of OpenSTL, Saint Louis' Code for America Brigade.
 He has a history of entrepreneurship and civic involvement, and believes in volunteering and activism using all the skills one has at their disposal.

-Laura works as a consultant to the City of St. Louis where she combines data-driven solutions and community participatory mapping exercises to inform neighborhood planning.
+Laura works as Program Manager for the City of St. Louis where she combines data-driven solutions and community participatory mapping exercises to inform neighborhood planning.
 She developed a GIS model that prioritizes locations for the removal of impervious surface in St. Louis, to mitigate local flooding and increase the City's resilience to climate change.
 Laura believes that improved data management and transparency allows for better civic engagement, and that increased collaborations between government, private tech, and academia are necessary to infuse innovation into government planning and policy.